Expander graph: Definitions

 A disconnected graph is not an expander, since the boundary of a connected component is empty.
-Every connected graph is an expander; however, different connected graphs have different expansion parameters.
+Every connected finite graph is an expander; however, different connected graphs have different expansion parameters.
 The complete graph has the best expansion property, but it has largest possible degree.
 Informally, a graph is a good expander if it has low degree and high expansion parameters.